Principal Monthly Newsletters

 In addition, our middle school is partnering with Bishop McGuiness High School and their Model UN program (a simulation of the UN General Assembly where students perform as ambassadors and debate topics such as gender equality, climate action, global health, and more).
 We are also expanding our language program to our upper elementary school – offering Rosetta Stone and foreign languages at an accelerated rate.
 Our shared Cranium Cove Makerspace and STREAM enrichment lessons are becoming mobile and traveling into our safe, small classrooms for creative, innovative curriculums.
 Our successful middle school FLEX ELECTIVE program is expanding and transforming into our new upper elementary GENIUS HOUR.
 In the end, it is our commitment to fulfill all the curriculum standards with enormous FUN.
 I love this part of my job.

 We are ready to open our doors with the State's Plan B Hybrid Plan and hope to be allowed to transition to Plan A as condition improve.
-The countdown is almost done.
-It is always time to reopen in with a new safe “COVID READY” look and 100% ready to learn.
+The countdown is done.
+Our school reopened Aug 31st with a new safe “COVID READY” look and 100% ready to learn.